szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component adjusts the base damage of several weapon categories to make them more distinct or viable.
 All changes are enabled by default but can be configured individually.

-- **Spears**: Base damage is increased from 1d6 to 1d8, positioning them between staves and halberds.
+- **Spears**: Base damage is increased from 1d6 to 1d8.
 This also affects Javelins from CamDawg's Project Javelin, increasing their damage die by 2.
 - **War Hammers**: Base damage is increased from 1d4+1 to 1d5+1.
-This does not affect special hammers like Crom Faeyr or Voidhammer +3.
+This does not affect special hammers like Crom Faeyr that have a 2d4 base damage.
-- **Ninja-tos, Wakizashis, and Katanas**: To reflect their reputed quality, these Kara-Turan blades now deal 2d4 (Ninja-tos/Wakizashis) and 2d5 (Katanas) base damage, increasing their minimum damage compared to other swords.
+- **Ninja-tos, Wakizashis, and Katanas**: Kara-Turan blades now deal 2d4 (Ninja-tos/Wakizashis) and 2d5 (Katanas) base damage, increasing their minimum damage.
 Additionally, Wakizashis become piercing/slashing weapons (this can be configured separately).
-- **Bastard Swords**: Base damage is increased from 1d8 to 1d8+1, placing them more squarely between long swords and two-handed swords in terms of damage potential.
+- **Bastard Swords**: Base damage is increased from 1d8 to 1d8+1, placing them in between long swords and two-handed swords in terms of damage.
-- **Two-handed Swords**: Base damage is increased from 1d10 to 1d9+1.
+- **Two-handed Swords**: Base damage is now 1d9+1.
 Swords that originally deal 1d12 will now deal 2d6, raising the minimum damage for all weapons in this category.

 **Component 1361:** Make axes or halberds deal extra damage equal to its base damage on critical hits